rickycorte/maki-web/docs/intro.md

 The username must contain only alphanumeric characters and '_', it also must be between 3 and 20 characters.

+By default Maki will never return hentai entries unless you explicitly set the genre filter to `hentai`.

 ```shell title="Example Request"
 GET https://api.makichan.xyz/anime/mal/test_user
 ```